RobDoan/code-assistance-commands/templates/01-research-phase/02-opportunity-landscape.md

 *Where are the cracks in the market we can exploit?
 Focus on asymmetric opportunities.*

+### AI-Generated Market Analysis
+> Use GenAI to synthesize market signals from unstructured data.
+This is a practical application of the "Concision" and "Creative Content" capabilities described in the Generative AI Impact analysis.

+- **Prompt Idea:** *"Analyze recent news articles, earnings reports, and social media sentiment for [Competitor A, Competitor B].
+What are their stated strategic priorities, and where are customers expressing the most frustration?
+Identify three potential market gaps."*
+- **AI-Generated Summary:** *[Paste the AI-generated summary here for team review]*

 ### Market Shift Opportunities

 - **Shift:** *Example: The rise of remote work has tripled the number of freelancers*